jenkinsci/bom/RELEASING.md

 ## GitHub tooling

-This repository uses Dependabot to be notified automatically of available updates, mainly to plugins.
+This repository uses Renovate to be notified automatically of available updates, mainly to plugins.
 (It is not currently possible for Jenkins core updates to be tracked this way.)

 Release Drafter is also used to prepare changelogs for the releases page.